Li Ching (actress)

-Li Ching, also spelled Lee Ching (李菁 (Lǐ Jīng)); (8 November 1948 – 22 February 2018), was a prominent Hong Kong actress and producer from the early 1960s to the late 1970s.
+Li Ching, also spelled Lee Ching (李菁 (Lǐ Jīng); 8 November 1948 – 22 February 2018), was a prominent Hong Kong actress and producer from the early 1960s to the late 1970s.

 Early life

-Li Ching was born in Shanghai as Li Guoying (李國瑛).
+Li Ching was born in Shanghai as Li Guo-ying (李國瑛).
 Her parents moved to British Hong Kong in 1949.
 She was the youngest in her family, with 5 older brothers and 2 older sisters.
 From a young age, she was interested in movies.
-While attending Precious Blood Girls' School, she learned that Shaw Brothers " Southern Experimental Drama Troupe " was openly recruiting for its second group of trainees.
+While attending Precious Blood Girls' School, she learnt that Shaw Brothers Southern Experimental Drama Troupe was openly recruiting for its second group of trainees.
 Despite her parents' opposition, she was determined to audition.
-Over 2,000 people applied, but Li Ching's fresh appearance and natural acting talent earned her a spot.
+Over 2,000 people applied, but Li's fresh appearance and natural acting talent earned her a spot.
 She was selected along with Fang Ying, Chiang Ching, Cheng Pei-pei, and Chin Pin, becoming classmates.
 During this period, she made cameo appearances in The Love Eterne and The Female Prince.